andreyto/proddl2/README.md

 of two proteins that are known to interact and generate several models of their 3D complex.

-This package incorporates codes originally developed by the author while working on a docking software GRAMM-X.
+This package incorporates approaches originally developed by the author while working on a docking software GRAMM-X.

 The architecture has been redesigned for better portability and parallel execution